I want to buy my next apartment under an LLC to protect my privacy. What do I need to know?

 Beyond that technicality, though, you're more likely to run into a board that's simply edgy about selling to an LLC buyer, and with good reason.

 "The big concern in a co-op is that owning under an LLC could potentially allow you to circumvent their right to approve potential sales or sublets.
 Co-ops have the right to say no to sales or sublets," Wagner explains.
 "But if the LLC is the owner, I own the LLC, and then I sell my interest in the LLC to someone else, I haven't technically sold the apartment.
 The LLC is still the owner," says Wagner.
-"It's a similar issue with transferring the occupancy of the apartment."
+"It's a similar issue with transferring the occupancy of the apartment to a member of the LLC.
+The board loses control of who can occupy an apartment if it is owned by an LLC."

 For this reason, Wagner suggests finding out right off the bat what a building's policy is for allowing transfer of shares to an LLC.